WALTER RUSSELL MEAD

 JOHN STEELE GORDON

 John Steele Gordon, a historian and journalist, is a regular contributor to Commentary, Forbes, American History, National Review, the New York Times, and the Wall Street Journal.
 A contributing editor at Philanthropy, he writes “The Long View” column for Barron’s.
 Previously, he wrote the “Business of America” column for American Heritage.
-He is the author of several books, including Hamilton’s Blessing: The Extraordinary Life and Times of Our National Debt, A Thread Across the Ocean: The Heroic Story of the Transatlantic Cable, An Empire of Wealth: The Epic History of American Economic Power, and Washington’s Monument: And the Fascinating History of the Obelisk.
+He is the author of several books, including Hamilton’s Blessing: The Extraordinary Life and Times of Our National Debt, A Thread Across the Ocean: The Heroic Story of the Transatlantic Cable, An Empire of Wealth: The Epic History of American Economic Power, and, most recently, Washington’s Monument: And the Fascinating History of the Obelisk.

 LARRY P. ARNN